Chapter 6 Intermediate Code Generation

 Fig 6.1 Logical Structure of a compiler front end (with BackEnd)

-This chapter deal with intermediate representations, static type checking, and intermediate code generation.
+This chapter deals with intermediate representations, static type checking, and intermediate code generation.

 We will use syntax trees and "three-address code" of the general form